 At the end of this process, application for a full license will be enabled dedication from the supervisor and the licensee to keep good records throughout the supervised experience.

-What are the Examination Requirements for Becoming a Counselor in North Carolina?
+What Are the Examination Requirements to Become a Counselor in North Carolina?

 The North Carolina Board of Licensed Professional Counselors accepts a passing score on three different exams.
 The National Board for Certified Counselors(NBCC) National Counselor Exam(NCE), the National Clinical Mental Health Counseling Examination(NCMHCE), and the Certified Rehabilitation Counselor Examination(CRCE).